kerimdemir/react-native-boilerplate/README.md

 5. To running on simulator or emulator run `npm run ios` or `npm run android`
 6. To running test run `npm run test`

-## Sentry

-- When you decide to use Sentry , remove comment lines in App.js and use your DSN

 ## Users request